Monday, May 28, 2012

 Several people have contacted me about their family members after my posts about "Treasure," "More Treasure," "Rest in Peace Doc", and "The Hurt Locker Hurts," I am grateful and feel privileged to connect with their memories.
 The fallen have left their measure in many lives long after they are gone.

 When I was riding my bike this morning on a green way path between two neighborhood developments, I was surrounded by tall trees that will bear witness throughout the day of people strolling, running, or like me, biking and enjoying the Memorial Day Holiday.
 Those gone before their time will never be able to experience those simple pleasures, or experience their first house payment, be filled with pride as their young child sprints to the school bus on the first day, embrace someone they love, receive the gift of an answered prayer, feel the joy of having a grandchild sit in their lap and give them a hug, know the curiosity and exhilaration of travel, and the thousand little things that life supplies.
-They will never feel the effects of Post Traumatic Stress Disorder because they never survived the trauma.
+They will never feel the effects of Post-Combat Traumatic Stress Disorder because they never survived the combat.

 For those I knew on the list, most very well, some very little, their lives ended in their twenties.
 You may have loved ones from a different time and a different war, but we are all connected, all of us, in our thoughts and prayers for them.
 They are in a better place now.

 They matter now.